 Things that can get missed when we do not perform regression testing:

 - Accidental changes to software and parameters (the fat finger situation)

 - Changes to software modules that were not part of the new feature content are not accidental but opportunistic (customer wants a change and we accommodate)

 - Changes to the system we use to build the software (new compiler – version, revision, or supplier; and development environment) that may impact the final product result

-- Changes to operating system type components – for example the communications modules
+- Changes to operating system type components – for example, the communications modules in the software

 - Errors in the constituent parts of the software build.
 (What software components or modules are included in the build?
 Do we have the latest and all component parts? )

 Personally, unless seriously cramped for time (under some reservation), I prefer to always perform regression testing.
 In fact, regression testing is probably one of the best reasons to adopt some philosophy about automation for testing.
 Testing can be executed overnight, freeing up our team to use their creativity, experiences, and intuition to explore the product.
 I advocate regression testing even for mild changes to the product unless the changes are very specific criteria met.
 For example, the software team has a history of delivering software that does not have events like including incorrect parts in the build and others from the list above (level of maturity).
 I prefer performing regression testing, but then again, I work in embedded automotive software, and the consequence of a defect has a range of uncomfortable and intolerable situations.
 Better to err on the side of risk conservative rather than risk intense.